Merger Clause: Everything You Need to Know

 However, for those contracts that do not have a merger clause, the court will have additional evidence to review in order to determine whether the parties intended the written contract to be the final agreement.
 It is important to note that most courts tend to follow those terms identified in the contract, even if prior negotiations were made between the parties.
 This is because the contract itself should state all terms that the parties want to be included; if the prior negotiations were truly agreed upon by both parties, those additional negotiations would have been placed in the contract.

-Particularly, for those claiming that they were fraudulently induced into signing a contract, regardless of whether or not a merger clause exists, courts generally take three approaches to interpreting the contract:
+Particularly, for those claiming that they were fraudulently induced into signing a contract, regardless of whether or not a merger clause exists, courts generally take three approaches to interpret the contract:

 - Some courts, i.e., California, enforce the contract as written if a merger clause exists.
 This prevents the injured party from providing evidence of prior negotiations.